What happened that day?

 The wars of the 1860s

-A number of 19th century ‘accounts' of these wars have been ‘justly forgotten’.
-William Fox declared in The War in New Zealand (1866) that he had ‘strong convictions; but convictions are not prejudices’.
-In 1864, as Colonial Secretary in the Whitaker ministry, he oversaw the confiscation of nearly three million acres (1.2 million hectares) of Maori land, defending these actions on the basis that Maori had started the wars.
+Most of the 19th-century accounts of the New Zealand Wars have been ‘justly forgotten’.
+William Fox declared in The war in New Zealand (1866) that he had ‘strong convictions; but convictions are not prejudices’.
+In 1864, as Colonial Secretary in the Whitaker ministry, he had overseen the confiscation of nearly 3 million acres (1.2 million ha) of Māori land, justifying this by arguing that Māori had started the fighting.

 James Cowan

 The ‘James the First’ of New Zealand writers on these wars was the ethnographer, historian and journalist James Cowan.
 Cowan ‘straddled fiction and non-fiction’ and was a pioneer oral historian.
-He talked to men who had been participants in these campaigns and visited the sites of many of the bloody struggles in which they had been involved.
+He talked to men who had fought in these campaigns and visited the sites of many of the bloody struggles in which they had been involved.

 James Belich

-The ‘James the Second’ of the New Zealand Wars, James Belich, confronted traditional interpretations with The New Zealand Wars and the Victorian Interpretation of Racial Conflict (1986), in which he maintained that New Zealanders had deliberately forgotten the wars.
-Worse still, Maori military and political achievements had been under-represented.
+The ‘James the Second’ of the New Zealand Wars, James Belich, confronted traditional interpretations with The New Zealand Wars and the Victorian interpretation of racial conflict (1986).
+He argued that not only had New Zealanders deliberately forgotten the wars, Māori military and political achievements had been under-rated.

-A television series based on The New Zealand Wars brought to the attention of many New Zealanders Maori figures and experiences that had previously been ignored or understated.
-Belich's work was both ‘controversial and influential’ and inspired new debate on what these conflicts were really about, their course and outcomes.
-Matthew Wright's Two Peoples One Land (2006) offers a useful post-revisionist interpretation.
+A television series based on The New Zealand Wars brought to the attention of many New Zealanders Māori figures and experiences that had previously been ignored or downplayed.
+Belich’s work was both ‘controversial and influential’ and inspired new debate on the course and outcome of these conflicts.
+Matthew Wright’s Two peoples, one land (2006) offers a useful post-revisionist interpretation.

 Film and later novels

-A sense of the wars representing New Zealand's ‘wild west’ was brought to the big screen with Rudall Hayward and A.W.
-Reed's movie tie-in novel, Rewi's Last Stand (1938).
-Maori were no longer demonised.
-Gavin McLean argued that this change formed a bridge to recent novelists' more positive representations.
-These works include Ray Grover's semi-fictionalised Cork of War (1982), Maurice Shadbolt's trilogy Season of the Jew (1986), Monday's Warriors (1990) and The House of Strife (1993), and Witi Ihimaera's The Matriarch (1986).
+A sense that the wars had been New Zealand’s equivalent to the ‘wild west’ was brought to the big screen by Rudall Hayward’s movie and the tie-in novel by A.W.
+Reed, both entitled Rewi’s last stand (1939).
+Māori were no longer demonised.
+Historian Gavin McLean has argued that this approach formed a bridge to recent novelists’ more positive representations.
+These works include Ray Grover’s semi-fictionalised Cork of war (1982), Maurice Shadbolt’s trilogy Season of the Jew (1986), Monday’s warriors (1990) and The house of strife (1993), and Witi Ihimaera’s The matriarch (1986).

 Related conflicts